 The enterprise of LDD is important in our understanding of the human language capacity in its diverse forms, by creating records of languages that may soon be extinct.
 Its importance is heightened by the loss of linguistic diversity worldwide, which represents a tremendous and irreplaceable loss of human knowledge.

 Language documentation and description efforts can provide the foundation for language grammars, dictionary projects, education and language revitalization materials, and the building of large language corpora, as well as in related fields such as ethnomusiclogy and ethnobotany and allied field such as computational linguistics.
 Emerging technologies provide new tools for the analysis of complex language data.
 Our program aims to provide students with the preparation needed to embark on language documentation and description projects, to develop skills transferable to other fields where the collection and analysis of complex language data and working in small language communities may be relevant.
 Some of these fields may include law and human rights, community activists, health organizations, Google and translation work on minority language groups, NGO’s (Non-Governmental Organizations), Indigenous Rights activists, museums among many others.
 Language is fundamental to human communication and cognition, as is the diversity it encompasses.

-The Language Documentation and Description MA program (LDD) is a 32-credit program designed to be completed in two years, as either a non-thesis (Plan B) or thesis (Plan A) degree program.
+The Language Documentation and Description MA program (LDD) is a 32-credit program designed to be completed in two years, as either a traditional or research-focused degree program.

-Students in Plan B will complete 32 credit hours of coursework during the first three semesters and write their MA essay in the final semester.
+Students pursuing a traditional MA in Linguistics program will complete 32 credit hours of coursework during the first three semesters and write their MA essay in the final semester.